gnarea/minimal-ktor-server-android/README.md

 ## Automated test

-[`ServerTest`](app/src/test/java/com/example/ktorwsissue/ServerTest.kt) contains a test that checks that verifies the endpoints above.
+[`ServerTest`](app/src/test/java/com/example/ktorwsissue/ServerTest.kt) contains a test that checks the endpoints above.

 **Make sure to set the right IP to your Android device on your WiFi network.**